hyperswine/quantii-research/blog/isa-pt1.md

 - Encourage directness and low overhead.
 A language that compiles to it would essentially look the same or similar to what one would expect
 - Encourage expressiveness.
 No point in a language that that a billion instructions just to do something small.
 Should be proportional in a logical human centric manner

-Now we need to reduce our ISA to a quantisable form we can analyse naturally and rigorously.
-Probably denotational mathematics or type equations.

-Proof.

-We want our ISA to have an index >= 1.
-Assume SpectreISA < 1.
-Instruction Reduction > 0.5, as it is well represented.
-Directness > 0.5 as it is minimal.
-Hence SpectreISA is well defined.

 ---

 <h2 style={{textAlign: "center"}}>Discuss</h2>